 Along the early portions of the Little River Trail you'll stroll past several patches of rhododendron.

 The trail is best hiked between mid-March and April if you're goal is to view wildflowers.
 During the early spring you can expect to see spring beauties and trailing arbutus.
 As the season progresses, look for hepaticas, yellow trillium, dwarf cinquefoil, stonecrop, Canadian violets and umbrella leaf.

 During the summer months look for mountain mint, as well as orange and pale jewelweed.

 If you're lucky, you may spot an otter in or near the water.
 Between 1988 and 1990 park biologists released 14 river otters in the Little River as part of a successful effort to reintroduce the species throughout the Smokies.

 At roughly 2.2 miles you'll reach Huskey Branch Falls, a small 20-foot cascade that tumbles into the Little River.
-The waterfall flows down the slope of the hill next to the trail before running underneath a footbridge.
+The waterfall flows down the slope on the hill next to the trail before running underneath a small footbridge.

 At just under 2.5 miles you'll reach the Cucumber Gap Trail Junction.
 This is the typical turn-around point for this particular hike; however, you do have a couple of other options if you're feeling up to it.
 You could continue following the Little River upstream for a couple more miles, or you could extend your hike up to Huskey Gap, or you could make a loop trail back to the parking area by turning right onto the Cucumber Gap Trail.